Photo: Dietmar Rabich / Wikimedia Commons

 Price: AUD 400–2,000/night (~€243–1,216) | Location: 89–113 Kent Street, The Rocks

-The Langham occupies the extraordinary position on Observatory Hill (directly above The Rocks, with the extraordinary garden terrace overlooking the harbour and the city) — the extraordinary spa (the Chuan Body and Soul Spa, consistently the finest hotel spa in Sydney), the excellent Cordis restaurant, and the extraordinary pool (indoor, but the extraordinary design and the tile work make it one of the finest hotel pools in the CBD).
+The Langham occupies a commanding position on Observatory Hill (directly above The Rocks, with a garden terrace overlooking the harbour and the city) — the Chuan Body and Soul Spa (consistently rated Sydney’s top hotel spa), the excellent Cordis restaurant, and a pool (indoor, but the design and tile work make it one of the best hotel pools in the CBD).

 The CBD and Darling Harbour